 There are no real rules to drumming but there are basic techniques, rudimentary studies and practices that all drummers should learn so that you have a good foundation for any style of drumming you may want to pursue.
 These will guide you and help make you into a good and competent player.

 It’s important to remember that all drummers are different.
-Some are into rock and roll, some jazz… then there’s hip hop, punk, speed metal or marching drums.
-Within each style you will also find differences.
-No two drummers in the world play the same.
-Some sit high, some low, heel up or heel down, traditional grip or match grip and if match grip is it French, German or American?
+Some sit high, some low…heel up pedal technique or heel down, traditional grip or match grip and if match grip is it French, German or American?
 All these methods work, what you have to do is find out what works best for you.

 The two crucial characteristics of a good drummer are technique and feel.
-Technique can be taught…feel can’t.
 You use technique, theory and rudiments applicable to the style of drums you want to learn to play… to make you sound good and to give you control over your fingers, wrists, arms and legs.
 You practice technique so that it becomes second nature and you don’t have to think about it while you are playing.
-When you have mastered technique it frees your mind up to allow you to get into the sound of the grooves you are playing, to get in to the sound of the drums and bring out the feel of it, the music of it.
+When you have mastered technique it frees your mind up to allow you to get into the sound of the grooves you are playing, to get into the sound of the drums and bring out the feel of it, the music of it.
 Feel is the spark that defines the great drummers.

 Drum Teaching Testimonials:

 I’ve always been really bad at geeking out about drums and never looked up specific drummers which was pretty dumb of me.
 However I did idolise the shit out of the drummers that played in my High School bands before me.
 Also my first drum teacher, Tanya Cavanagh, always inspired me because she knew her shit and could make a living off drumming.
 And my last teacher Ash Davies because he was insanely creative and he played the drums like a melodic instrument.